 I started out as an intern here 30 years ago and am now the Chief Operating Officer.
 It’s been an amazing ride, and I’m grateful for the opportunity to have contributed to the company’s success.
 I have gained a great deal of knowledge from my coworkers and boss, and I will always value the time spent with them.

 During my stay here, I oversaw the launch of a new software system that drastically improved our data management.
 Additionally, I participated in a number of community outreach projects that ultimately aided in fostering better ties between the company and the local populace.
 These accomplishments were made possible thanks to the assistance of my team and Jill, the best and most professional CEO I ever had the pleasure to work with.

 My future goals include seeing the world and spending more time with my loved ones.
 I’ll never forget my experience here, and I’m going to miss the company and my coworkers.
 I have no doubt the company will go on to greater and greater heights, and I eagerly anticipate hearing about its future achievements.

 To wrap up, I’d like to thank everyone I worked with and everyone who helped me along the way at this company.
 We appreciate the chances, the help, and the time spent together.
 I want to leave you all with a piece of advice that’s served me well throughout my career: always strive for excellence, never give up on your dreams, and cherish every moment of your life.
 In closing, I want to say that it has been a pleasure to collaborate with you and that I wish you the best of luck in your future undertakings.
 It’s much appreciated.

-Retirement speech example 2
+Retirement speech example 2 – a heartfelt one